ConservationInternational/trends.earth/LDMP/help/source/training/tutorial_task_download.rst

 .. image:: /static/training/t04/name_output.png
    :align: center

-11. The Download window will dissapear and you will be brought back to the QGIS interface.
-You will see light blue progress bar indicating which porcentage of the file has been downloaded.
+11. The Download window will disappear and you will be brought back to the QGIS interface.
+You will see light blue progress bar indicating which percentage of the file has been downloaded.
 This could take from a few seconds to several minutes depending on the size of the area selected and the speed of the Internet connection available.

 .. image:: /static/training/t04/downloading.png
    :align: center